hideya/mcp-langchain-tools/README.md

 ## Quick Start

-`convertMcpToLangchainTools()` utility function accepts MCP server configuration that follows the same structure as
+`convertMcpToLangchainTools()` utility function accepts MCP server configurations that follows the same structure as
 [Claude for Desktop](https://modelcontextprotocol.io/quickstart/user),
 but only the contents of the `mcpServers` property,